Johnny Jarrett: Biography

 Over the course of his career Patten suffered from a lack of opposition in his own weight division, with a majority of his opponents having come from the higher featherweight division.
 Financial incentives used to garner interest from rivals in the bantamweight division were unsuccessful.
 Patten's strong record against featherweights soon also ensured that opportunities among the featherweight division's talent pool would be so costly that Patten would be forced to waive his own share of the profits in order to secure each ensuing bout.
 This would in time also lead Patten to spend a year in the Philippines in search of opposition and fairer purses.

 A lack of action on the domestic scene by way of a title defense saw Patten stripped of the Australian bantamweight title in September 1962.

 In the early 1980s Patten was instrumental in the redevelopment of the Pippi Beach Aboriginal community at Yamba in northern New South Wales, ensuring the community had new homes built and access to council amenities they were previously denied.

 In 1994 at the age of 58, Patten received qualifications in Small Business Management from Southern Cross University.

 Later in life Patten resided in the Blue Mountains of New South Wales with his wife Margaret, whom he married in 1979.
 There he was an active community member for 20 years prior to the death of his wife, Margaret in 2018, followed by his relocation to an aged care facility in Shepparton.

 Patten died from complications arising from dementia on 15 June 2020.
-He is survived by two sons, five grandsons and a granddaughter.
+He is survived by three sons, five grandsons and a granddaughter.